seejl25/road_accident_analysis/README.md

 Imported the .csv file into a table named roadaccident using pgAdmin.

 2. KPI Calculations

-- Primary KPI
+Primary KPI
+- Total casualties taken place
+- Total casualties with respect to accident severity
+- Percentage of total casualties with respect to accident severity

-- Secondary KPI
+Secondary KPI
+- Comparison of casualties among the years
+- Maximum casualties by road type
+- Distribution of total casualties by road surface
+- Number of casualties by area/location
+- Number of casualties by day/night

 # Next steps
 - Data visualisation through Python